xupei0610/GestureRecognition/README.md

 # GestureRecognition
 Gesture Recognition System based on Machine Learning

-Now this application only support Mac OS.
+Now this application only supports Mac OS.

 The support to Windows and Linux and the detailed description about this application are expected to be updated around April 24th.